amazon-science/wraval/README.md

 - [x] from main.py to setup.py
 - [ ] better sagemaker inference output parsing
 - [x] add a model_router.py
+- [ ] check if model exists in settings.toml to avoid AttributeError: 'Settings' object has no attribute 'ENDPOINT_TYPE'

 ## How to Cite This Repository